Spring marks your last chance to enjoy an authentic Florida seafood festival until next season, so get on it!

 Where: Memorial Park 300 SE Ocean Blvd., Stuart.
 For more information, visit their web site at shrimpandlobsterfest.com

-The sponsors promise indigenous seafood dishes from sustainable ocean resources, served up by local restaurants.
+The sponsors promise local seafood dishes from sustainable ocean resources, served by local restaurants.

 Musical performances by Jah Movement, Kettle of Fish, Sarasota Steel Pan Band, Ocean’s Eleven Big Band, the Sarasota Jazz Project, Reverend Barry, Twinkle & Rock Soul Radio, and Funktastic Soul.